-This codelab introduces you to using G Suite (REST/HTTP) APIs.
-The example will be done in Python for brevity and wide availability, but you can also choose to use your favorite development language.
-You'll learn how to use the developer console to create and manage projects, including obtaining the credentials you'll need in your app.
-With the formalities taken care of, you'll write an app to display the first 100 files & folders in your Google Drive by using the Drive API.
+This codelab introduces you to using G Suite HTTP-based RESTful APIs.
+The example will be done in Python for brevity and availability, but you can also choose to use your favorite development language.
+You'll be exposed to introductory topics such as how to use the developer console to create/manage projects, obtaining authorization credentials, and installing the API client libraries.
+With the formalities taken care of, you'll write an app to display the first 100 files & folders in your Google Drive by using its API.

 In this codelab, you will learn how to: